+Reactive Monitoring

-Reactive Monitoring What we found during the audit Investigations should be conducted for all accidents and incidents.
+Investigations should be conducted for all accidents and incidents.
 They should be proportionate to the event and look to identify root cause and corrective actions.
 NB: The school must contact the Health, Safety and Welfare Team in the event of a serious onsite accident and the team will offer support and may conduct an accident investigation.

-School aware of the process for major accident reporting.
+The school aware of the process for major accident reporting.